-This year is a great example of why you should apply early.
-Processing of applications is moving a lot slower.
+The epidemic has provided a great example for why you should apply early.
+Processing of applications moved a lot slower.
 Why?
-People who process applications are working remotely because of the pandemic.
-And, in at least one instance, their office was damaged because of protests.
-Transcript processing has been weeks behind schedule.
+People who process applications were working remotely because of the pandemic.
+Transcript processing was behind schedule.
 An early application allows you the time to handle these delays.

 Whether you like to think of it as finding your community, finding your mentors, finding your cheerleaders, or networking, you need to find a group of people who know what your plan is and support you in that plan.
 Ideally these people also have a status that makes them ideal for writing letters of recommendation--professors, supervisors from research, work, shadowing, or volunteering, etc.

 Get to know these people on a personal level.
 They need to know more about you than your grade in a course.
 They need to be able to comment on more personal characteristics.

 - Do you have a good sense of humor?